A message of universal kinship from Infoshop.org

 Whether targeting individual Google employees is an effective tactic is not really my interest here.
 Certainly, I concede that it will hardly uproot Google’s hegemonic position, nor will the surveillance state be dismantled.
 Andrew Leonard cited one Bay Area resident describing the latest militant anti-Google protest as “a group of people violently broaching civic norms.”
 I say: precisely.
 Civic norms in our current epoch entail the forgoing of privacy, the enabling of a totalized surveillance state, the steady displacement of poor residents by wealthier implants in all major metropolises.
 The world’s richest 85 people have as much wealth as half the world’s population put together.
 These are our current civic norms; they deserve some violent broaching.

-It seems Lennard, who has elsewhere written appeals for insurrectionary anarchism, was referring to the campaign against Huntingdon Life Sciences.
-That campaign included several bombings by the Animal Liberation Front.
-This “leaderless resistance” described itself as “non-violent,” albeit by redefining rather than renouncing the use of political violence.
+It seems Lennard, who is an apologist for insurrectionary anarchism, was referring to the campaign against Huntingdon Life Sciences.
+The campaign included “home demonstrations” and several bombings.

-Anarchists who turn to violence are not grievance bots.
+Of course, assaults by anarchists should be placed in the proper context.
+Anarchists who turn to insurrection are not grievance bots.
 Their criminal actions are not an automatic response to injustice.
 Anarchists have agency, and their choice of redress depends in part on their political imagination—on their pursuit of the millennium.

 Peace, love, and absolute liberty is the promise of anarchism.
 After the social revolution, everyone shall live in harmony without coercion or hierarchy.
 We shall not have to give up any portion of our liberty to preserve the rest.
-The underlying conceit is that human beings are innately anarchists, but most of us have betrayed or failed to understand our true humanity.
+The underlying conceit is that human beings are innately anarchists, but most of us have been deceived.
+We have forgotten our true humanity.
 Anarchism is our re-education.

 According to this creed, we should cleanse our minds of statist pollution and clear our lives of statist distortion.
-We would then know our essential natures, rise up, and smash the State.
+For no government can be legitimate.
+Every state is fascist.
+If the scales were to fall from our eyes, we would rise up and smash the state.
 This would bring about, in the words of Mikhail Bakunin, “a qualitative transformation, a new living, life-giving revelation, a new heaven and a new earth, a young and mighty world in which all our present dissonances will be resolved into a harmonious whole.”
 This belief in a just and spontaneous order cannot be refuted by any fratricidal chaos, because anarchists can always blame the persistence of statist corruption.

 If they are to pose a challenge to the prevailing order, they need to protect themselves against repression and subversion by the state.
 When they organise to defend themselves, they soon come to resemble the state in secrecy and ruthlessness.
 The revolutionaries’ dilemma is clear: either they remain high-mindedly pure and impotent, or they end up as repressive as the regime they are fighting, if not more so.